MrCocoNuat

 Tiny Dungeon

-The classic ATtiny series are wonderful microcontrollers for all sorts of microcontollery tasks like measuring instruments, OOOO, and PPPP.
+The classic ATtiny series are wonderful microcontrollers for all sorts of microcontollery tasks like measuring instruments, edge computing/automation, and of course fun electronic toys.
 With up to 8KiB of flash storage, 512B of SRAM (that’s right, no Ki or Mi here), and a bonus of 512B EEPROM, simple single tasks like those are perfectly suited for a computer chip that is just capable enough, and that is why they are so beloved here on LowTierTech.

 But, I dream of more!
 Why can’t I game on one of these?
 And thus, Tiny Dungeon was born.